Kyle Higashioka Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks sixth in MLB.

-- The Orioles have a 4.06 team ERA that ranks 13th among all MLB pitching staffs.
+- The Orioles have the 14th-ranked team ERA among all league pitching staffs (4.10).

-- Orioles pitchers combine to rank 17th in baseball in home runs allowed (58 total, 1.2 per game).
+- Orioles pitchers combine to surrender 61 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- The Orioles will send Wells (3-1) to the mound for his ninth start of the season.
-He is 3-1 with a 2.94 ERA and 46 strikeouts through 52 2/3 innings pitched.
+- Gibson gets the start for the Orioles, his 11th of the season.
+He is 5-3 with a 4.27 ERA and 41 strikeouts through 59 2/3 innings pitched.

-- The righty's most recent time out was on Thursday against the Los Angeles Angels, when he threw five innings, surrendering three earned runs while allowing six hits.
+- The right-hander's last time out was on Friday against the Toronto Blue Jays, when he threw seven innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.